aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/CalculateBaseDamage.md

 ```

 ## Parameters
-All parameters comes directly from [DoDamage](DoDamage.md) (the damageammount becomes the basevalue) with 3 exceptions:
+All parameters comes directly from [DoDamage](DoDamage.md) (the damageammount becomes the basevalue) with some exceptions:

 - `block`: This may be overriden to false by DoDamage If any of the following are true:
     - The target has the `Freeze` [condition](../Actors%20states/Conditions.md)